 Mary Sharpe was born in Glasgow and grew up in a family dedicated to public service through teaching, law and medicine.
 From a young age, she was fascinated with the power of the mind.
 How do intention and attention influence our behaviour?
 What is the nature of love?
 How best to deal with conflict?
 The quest for practical wisdom had begun and a lot of hard work lay ahead.

 Mary completed a Master of Arts degree at the University of Glasgow in French and German language and literature with psychology and moral philosophy.
-To help pay for her second degree, in law, she joined the Officers’ Training Corps and experienced the world from a whole new perspective.
+To help pay for her second degree, in law, she joined the Officers’ Training Corps and experienced the world from a very different perspective.
 After graduation she practised as a solicitor and Advocate for the next 14 years in Scotland and at the European Commission in Brussels.
-The high points of her time at the heart of Europe included working with various Commissioners.
-This started with Mary as a legal assistant for German Commissioner Martin Bangemann on Border Control and the Internal Market.
+The high points of her time at the heart of Europe included working with various European Commissioners.
+Mary started as a legal assistant to the German Commissioner Martin Bangemann on Border Control and the Internal Market.
 She then became a press officer and ghost writer for Edith Cresson, a former Prime Minister of France, Commissioner for Science and Education.
-Latterly she worked with Margot Wallstrom, the Commissioner from Denmark on Climate Change and the Environment.
+Latterly Mary worked with Margot Wallstrom, the Commissioner from Denmark on Climate Change and the Environment.

 University of Cambridge

 Science for Peace and Security